 Physical Damage and Marine Liability Insurance.
-We are self-insured for physical damage to rigs and equipment caused by named windstorms in the U.S. Gulf of Mexico.
-If a named windstorm in the U.S. Gulf of Mexico causes significant damage to our rigs or equipment, it could have a material adverse effect on our financial position, results of operations and cash flows.
+We are self-insured for physical damage to rigs and equipment caused by named windstorms in the U.S. Gulf of Mexico causes significant damage to our rigs or equipment, it could have a material adverse effect on our financial position, results of operations and cash flows.
 Under our insurance policy that expires on May 1, 2013, we carry physical damage insurance for certain losses other than those caused by named windstorms in the U.S. Gulf of Mexico for which our deductible for physical damage is \$25.0 million per occurrence.
 We do not typically retain loss-of-hire insurance policies to cover our rigs.